-Compared to Tru-Cool, tube & fin coolers are far less efficient, with more dead space that does not add to their cooling power.
-Tru-Cool coolers are built with a stacked plate design, which puts most of the oil close to surfaces that are in contact with passing air.
-That’s why Tru-Cool coolers are up to 30% more efficient than tube & fin designs.
+Bigger isn’t always better.
+Tube & fin designs are inefficient and have a lot of dead space, while the Tru-Cool stacked plate design puts most of the oil close to the surfaces that are in contact with passing air.
+In fact, when it comes to cooling, the Tru-Cool cooler is up to 30% more efficient than tube & fin designs.

-If possible, locate the cooler in an area where it will be exposed to ram air and help maximize cooling.
+If possible, locate the cooler in an area where it will be exposed to ram air.
+This helps maximize cooling.
 Install the cooler in series and downstream of the radiator in-tank oil cooler.
-This maximizes the heat transfer and decreases transmission warm-up times in colder weather.
+This maximizes heat transfer and decreases trans- mission warm-up times in colder weather.
 Most OEM installations are plumbed this way.

 How should I mount the oil cooler fittings?

 Fittings can be located up, down or sideways.
 This advan- tage, plus their compact design, makes installation of our coolers quick and easy.

 Should I disconnect the radiator in-tank oil cooler when I install a Tru-Cool cooler?

 We don’t recommend disconnecting in-tank cooler.
 If you are going to disconnect, consult OEM.
 The in-tank cooler offers additional cooling and helps preheat the transmission.
 In colder climates, the in-tank oil cooler should never be disconnected from the system.

 Will putting an oil cooler in front of the radiator increase the engine operating temperature?

 Not normally.
 Putting an auxiliary oil cooler system in the system decreases the temperature in the radiator in-tank oil cooler, and this in turn puts less of a load on the radiator.
 From a total system standpoint, the engine operating temperatures should vary little from where they were before the oil cooler was installed.